richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_cloud.md

 *Note: In a private module it did not pull in the `versions.tf` configuration into the dependency tab.*

-- The terraform private registry genrates a snippet of how to use the module:
+- The terraform private registry generates a snippet of how to use the module:

 ```
 module "staticwebsiteprivate" {